saygo-png/generative-art/2024/typescript/triangle-split/README.md

 ```
 npm install
 ```
+to run a sketch, ls /sketches/ and then run
 ```
-npm run sketch helloworld
+npm run sketch <directory-in-sketches>
 ```

-To add a new sketch, just clone that directory.

 ### IMPORTANT: DO NOT USE IMPORTS